Shakthivelms8/dp-420-cosmos-db-dev/instructions/25-monitor.md

     > &#128221; You will notice a couple of warnings in yellow since the compiler detects that the script runs many operations synchronously and does not wait for a reply of the operations.
 You can ignore these warning since that is the expected behaviour to run multiple SQL scripts simultaneously.

-## Use Azure Monitor to Analyze the Azure Cosmos DB account usage
+### Task 5: Use Azure Monitor to Analyze the Azure Cosmos DB account usage

 In this part of the exercise, we'll go back to the browser and review some of the Azure Monitor Insight and Metric reports.

-### Azure Monitor Metrics's reports
+#### Subtask 1: Azure Monitor Metrics's reports

 1. Go back to the opened browser window we minimized earlier.
 If you closed it, open a new one and go to your Azure Cosmos DB account page under portal.azure.com.